Computer Scientist Spotlight

 -

 Sign up for your timeslot in class.
 Only 1 student will present per day.
 Each scientist must be unique (no duplicates).
-You must have instructor approval for your scientist.
+If you pick someone outside of this list, then you must have instructor approval for your scientist.

 -